ESPRI-Mod/synda/README.md

 the corresponding available files.
 The program may be run regularly to download the possible new files.
 Typically each template is associated with an analysis (cfmip template, downscaling template and so on).
 Create as many template_name.txt as you want in the 'selection' folder.
-Selection file examples are given in the 'sample' sub-folder.
+Template file examples are given in the 'selection/sample' sub-folder.

 ## Documentation